How Utah's smart roadways are improving safety & efficiency

 As part of this mission, UDOT has partnered with Cirrus by Panasonic to develop a next-generation intelligent transportation data ecosystem.
 The connected vehicle data ecosystem is being designed to share real-time, actionable information between vehicles and roadside infrastructure to increase the safety and efficiency of traffic flow.

 Recently, we sat down with Braceras to discuss the project.
 The following Q&A shares highlights of that conversation.

 Panasonic: Utah is an intelligent transportation pioneer — talk about recent innovations.

 Carlos Braceras: Initially, UDOT put together a proposal for a connected vehicle pilot program, known as the Utah Smart Transit Signal Priority project.
 We worked with the Utah Transit Authority to create the first operational connected vehicle corridor in Salt Lake County, connecting our bus system with traffic signals.
 Essentially, we identified the bus route with the lowest reliability in the county, then installed dedicated short-range communications (DSRC) radios at 30 intersections along that route.
-When the system detects that the buses are behind schedule, the traffic signals grant additional green-light time for the bus so it can get back on schedule.
+When the system detects that a bus is behind schedule, the traffic signals grant additional green-light time for the bus so it can get back on schedule.

 Our goal was to improve reliability with the idea that with improved reliability, ridership would increase.
 Today, the system is up and running – and reliability on the bus system has increased.